 New Zealand Permanent Militia

 Sergeant-Major Parrell was enlisted in the New Zealand Permanent Militia as a Submarine Instructor with effect from 13 July 1895, signing his attestation papers at the Permanent Force Depot at Wellington on 10 September 1895.
-He joined the Torpedo Corps but a few months later transferred to No. 2 Service Company as by then the Torpedo Corps had been disbanded.
+He joined the Torpedo Corps and on the disbanding of the Torpedo Corps was transferred to No. 2 Service Company.
 He was promoted to Regimental Sergeant-Major on 14 October 1898.

 Royal New Zealand Engineers